bschaatsbergen/bschaatsbergen.com/content/posts/behind-the-scenes-lambda.md

 An interesting footnote to this section is that all vCPU threads are considered to run malicious code when they start.
 These vCPU threads are contained by trusted execution environments which are ordered from guest vCPU threads to host vCPU threads.
 Firecracker is wrapped in the jailer binary.
 The jailer binary initializes resources that require permissions and then executes into the Firecracker binary which is then ran as an unpriviliged process so it can only access specific resources.

 Firecracker provides a REST API to manage MVMs, if you would like to take a look at the OpenAPI format click [here](https://github.com/firecracker-microvm/firecracker/blob/main/src/api_server/swagger/firecracker.yaml).

+# Footnotes

+- I often refer to 'sandbox' which is the isolated environment created by the KVM, also referred to as MVM.

+- The Firecracker [paper](https://www.usenix.org/system/files/nsdi20-paper-agache.pdf) is worth reading, this was very useful during my research phase.

+- I've used both [SRV409-R1](https://www.youtube.com/watch?v=QdzV04T_kec) and [SVS405-R1](https://www.youtube.com/watch?v=xmacMfbrG28) as a reference to write this article.

+- Marc Brooker (Lead at the AWS Lambda team) his [article](https://brooker.co.za/blog/2020/02/19/firecracker.html) on Firecracker was a very interesting read.

+- [Lambda Executions](https://docs.aws.amazon.com/whitepapers/latest/security-overview-aws-lambda/lambda-executions.html) under the Security Overview of AWS Lambda within the AWS Whitepaper section had some well detailed explanations.